will-mccormack/CS-M148-Proj/README.md

 Based on the metrics obtained, the model with Lasso provides the best predictions out of the linear models.

+Limitations: Linear models are limited by the fact that they cannot as easily model nonlinear trends as nonlinear models.
+Furthermore, between the different linear models, Ordinary Least Squares is sensitive to outliers, while LAD has the issue of it having no closed form, making it slow.
+Between Lasso and Ridge regression, Lasso is good because it bering less important coefficients to zero while Ridge only bring the coefficients close to zero.
+The disadvantage of Lasso is that minimization is more complex than Ridge.

 ### Neural Network

 The neural network achieved a respectable validation RMSE of 11.27 and highest R-squared among the models considered, with a value of 0.5901, indicating, as expected that nonlinear interactions and genre effects contribute additionally towards full predictive power.
 However, overall R-squared values remained moderate, reflecting the inherent limitations of predicting popularity from audio features alone, without factoring artist or popularity trends over years.
 For this reason, the neural network is treated as the strongest predictive model within the scope of the dataset.